Planned maintenance and repair

 Additionally, encouraging people in other departments to report breakdowns or equipment problems can help round out your incident report overall.

-2. Optimize existing PMs: Preventive maintenance and repairs offer higher cost savings but can still lead to waste if not optimized.
+Note: However, coordination between maintenance and operations is part of maintenance best practices, and the two departments must be in constant contact. - Optimize existing PMs: Preventive maintenance and repairs offer higher cost savings but can still lead to waste if not optimized.
 Part of this waste includes time spent scheduling work that may not do anything. do not do

 Preventive maintenance that does not provide real benefits to your facility’s equipment should be eliminated.
 On average, this can mean eliminating about 30% of PMs, which can help your planners use their time more effectively.

-3. Control “free-effort” work: As mentioned earlier, free-effort work should either be carefully defined or minimized.
+In addition, PM optimization can improve overall equipment reliability, which means less time is spent planning maintenance tasks after a breakdown. - Control “free-effort” work: As mentioned earlier, free-effort work should either be carefully defined or minimized.
 If operators or technicians notice that there is a problem with a particular piece of equipment, they should be encouraged. to complete a work request or to repair it themselves.

 The exception to this is if the work does not require specialized equipment, tools or methods to complete.
 Typically, freelance work should be limited to tasks that can be done with the tools already at hand and that will take no more than half an hour to complete.

-4. Consider workers and backlogs: When your maintenance planners work depends on a variety of factors, including your current capacity and backlog.
+In addition, focusing on key performance indicators can further encourage maintenance staff to limit unplanned work.
+Planned Maintenance Percentage (PMP) is the main key indicator to track in this case. - Consider workers and backlogs: When your maintenance planners work depends on a variety of factors, including your current capacity and backlog.
 For example, if your crew consists of 15 technicians, each working 40 hours per week, your maintenance planner should plan for a total of about 600 work hours.

-5. .Optimize MRO inventory: MRO inventory is the inventory that is required to assemble and sell the finished product but is not built into the product itself.
+Some of this work should involve recurring PMs, and the current backlog may fill some of that time as well.
+A large amount of work must be prioritized - .Optimize MRO inventory: MRO inventory is the inventory that is required to assemble and sell the finished product but is not built into the product itself.
 For example, gloves are considered for packaging an MRO product.
 Even office supplies such as pens, highlighters and paper are also included in this group.

 Planned maintenance should consider MRO inventory items.
 If the MRO inventory is not optimized, it can mean that the scheduler has to factor in more hours per work order.
 Additionally, it may mean delaying some work until suitable replacement parts can be obtained.

 To support recurring PMs and overall maintenance efficiency, MRO inventory must be well organized and properly stored.
-The maintenance planner must also be aware of how the facility’s inventory is performing in order to calculate lead times and other related factors.
+The maintenance planner must also be aware of how the facility’s inventory is performing in order to calculate lead times and other related factors. - Schedule recurring PMs through CMMS: Maintenance scheduling takes time.
+If this time can be reduced by automating some scheduling tasks, it can improve the efficiency and effectiveness of maintenance scheduling. help you

-7. Track maintenance data: As you know, maintenance planning is only as effective as the information available.
+Using a CMMS to automatically generate recurring PM tasks can reduce your maintenance scheduling workload while supporting reliability in your facility.(Click for more information about CMMS software) - Track maintenance data: As you know, maintenance planning is only as effective as the information available.
 It is important to track maintenance data to ensure you have the information you need.
 Work order completion time, MRO inventory turnover, frequency of assigned tasks, and other criteria should be considered when planned maintenance and repairs.

 As a result, planned maintenance is a key component of any facility’s maintenance process, and when well supported and properly implemented, can improve the overall quality of maintenance work.